lifthrasiir/angolmois/INTERNALS.md

 Variable BPM is fully supported, with a caveat that very large or very small BPM may not work as intended (related to floating point calculations).
 You can mix a hexadecimal BPM (channel `03`) and extended BPM format (channel `08`);
 extended BPM is preferred if they are in the same position.
+Angolmois ignores non-hexadecimal BPM in the channel `03`.

 Angolmois has a limited support for negative BPM.
 A negative BPM is assumed specially to indicate the end of the song, so that no more grading is